miron-alexandru/Coding-Problems_Python-Solutions/My-AlienInvasion-Game/README.md

   Moving background

+  Background changes after a certain level

-  Aliens get stronger after level 5
+  Aliens get stronger after a certain level

-  New alien skins when the level increases.
+  New alien skins when the level increases

-To Do: New background and/or sounds for new levels/Ship sounds/ Shooting aliens/Power-ups
+To Do: Background music for different levels/Ship sounds/ Shooting aliens/Power-ups

 # Still in development